ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 * The `'splitTableCellVertically'` command implemented by {@link module:table/commands/splitcellcommand~SplitCellCommand}.
 * The `'splitTableCellHorizontally'` command implemented by {@link module:table/commands/splitcellcommand~SplitCellCommand}.

-The {@link module:table/tabletoolbar~TableToolbar} plugin introduces the balloon toolbars for tables.
-The content toolbar shows up when a table cell is selected and is anchored to the table.
+The {@link module:table/tabletoolbar~TableToolbar} plugin introduces two balloon toolbars for tables.
+* The content toolbar shows up when table cell is selected and is anchored to the table.
 It is possible to {@link module:table/table~TableConfig#contentToolbar configure} its content.
 Normally, it contains the table-related tools such as `'tableColumn'`, `'tableRow'`, and `'mergeTableCells'` dropdowns.
-There is also the second toolbar for the whole table selected which you can configure via the {@link module:table/table~TableConfig#tableToolbar configuration}.
+* The table toolbar shows up when the whole table is selected, for instance using the widget handler.
+It is possible to {@link module:table/table~TableConfig#tableToolbar configure} its content.

 ## Contribute